 For teenagers, the last question can be a big deal.
 They want to know the limits of confidentiality and how safe they will be in a therapeutic relationship.
 Hence, teenagers often want to make sure the therapist won’t be “reporting” or “telling” on them to their parents.
 Indeed, they need certain assurances to open up.

 Therapy is not like taking an aspirin to cure a headache; the results are not necessarily immediate.
-Please don’t expect your adolescent to change and act “cured” after the first session.
 It often takes time until a breakthrough happens.
-Thus, lowering your expectations before a first therapy session makes sense.
+Thus, remembering that the first therapy session is the first step on the road to recovery for your teen and not a quick fix is important.

 A first therapy session often involves filling out paperwork before the work begins.
 If you are a parent, please give yourself time to help your adolescent navigate this process.
 Beyond the paperwork, first sessions often feel like a casual meet-and-greet.
 You are testing the waters, and the therapist is there to help you get comfortable.
 This is an opportunity for you and your teen to decide whether or not the therapist is a good fit for them.

 During the first therapy session, questions will be asked to help orient the therapist.
-These questions can include the following:
+These teen therapy questions can include the following:

 - A teenager’s background and childhood